alex-louvet/partitions/doc/classes.md

 `SetSystem ExponentialGrid(int n, int d)` similar to the grid set system but the ith set orthogonal to a canonical vector is duplicated $e^i$ times

 `SetSystem DirectionalGrid(int n, int d)` similar to the grid set system the sets orthogonal to $1 0 \ldots 0$ are duplicated $n^{1/d}$ times

+`SetSystem ProjectivePlane(int n)` generates a projective plane of order n where n is a prime.
+That is a ground set of size $n^2+n+1$ and sets with the properties of [projective planes](https://en.wikipedia.org/wiki/Projective_plane).
+The code to generate them is heavily inspired from [Salmelu's work](https://github.com/Salmelu/ProjectivePlane)